-As your digital transformation gets underway, one of the first things you will notice is a shift in the way the company thinks.
+As your digital transformation for manufacturing, retail, automotive, or any other industry, gets underway, one of the first things you will notice is a shift in the way the company thinks.
 Entire departments may be reorganized and silos of assets (data and human) will be broken down and restructured.

 That’s because most successful digital transformations place the primary business focus on the customer experience and the user experience is secondary.